Stormbound-Games/stormbound-kitty/docs/PERFORMANCE.md

 `react-select` which is used for advanced dropdowns with autocompletion support is a rather heavy library as well, [clocking at ~26Kb minified and gzipped](https://bundlephobia.com/package/react-select@5.3.0).
 For that reason, it is lazy-loaded via Next.js only when used.

 `html2canvas`, the library used to generate an image from a DOM node, is also very heavy [at ~46Kb minified and gzipped](https://bundlephobia.com/package/html2canvas@1.4.1).
 It is also dynamically imported when using the image export functionality.
 This way, it never gets downloaded until explicitly needed.

+## Bundle analyzer

+The Webpack bundle analyzer can be used locally by defining a `WEBPACK_BUNDLE_ANALYZER=1` environment variable in the `.env` file, and running `npm run build:cra`.
+This will cause two new tabs to open in the default browser: one for client-side bundles, one for server-side bundles.
+Only the client-side ones really matter for performance.